ProTechEx/vgpu-proxmox/README.md

 ## Important note when spoofing

-When I originally wrote this guide, the latest quadro drivers were from the R510 branch, but nvidia has since released multiple drivers in the R515 and R520 branch, those will **NOT WORK** and maybe even make your VM crash.
+You have to pick a Quadro Driver from the same driver branch, so in this case R525.
+Using newer drivers will **NOT WORK** and maybe even make your VM crash.

 If you accidentally installed such a driver, its best to either remove the driver completely using DDU or just install a fresh windows VM.

-The quadro driver for R510 branch can be found [here (for 512.78)](https://www.nvidia.com/Download/driverResults.aspx/189361/en-us/) or [here (for 513.46)](https://www.nvidia.com/download/driverResults.aspx/191342/en-us/).
-I've had the best results with 512.78 but the other could work too.
-But anything newer than that, will **NOT WORK**.
+The quadro driver for R525 branch can be found [here (for 527.27)](https://www.nvidia.com/Download/driverResults.aspx/196728/en-us/).

 ## Adding a vGPU to a Proxmox VM